gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

   chunk key store.

-  4. When the first SCTP packet protected by epoch N+1 has been received and succesfully decrypted by DTLS chunk the epoch N recive keys can be removed.
+  4. When the first SCTP packet protected by epoch N+1 has been received and succesfully decrypted by DTLS chunk the epoch N reception keys can be removed.
 Although to deal with network reordering, a delay is RECOMMENDED.